vvk2811/Vinod_Capstone/README.md

 To Deploy Capstone
-Implemented Github webhook connectivity with Jenkins
+Implemented Github webhook connectivity with Jenkins to build docker image